petebryant/knoledge-monitor/README.md

 #### Blockchain Headers
 A local copy of the Blockchain headers are synchronised with the connected nodes.

-#### Know Address
+#### Know Nodes
-A cache of node address is kept to aid node discovery and connection to the Bitcoin network.
+A cache of node ip addresses is kept to aid node discovery and connection to the Bitcoin network.

 #### Node Connection State
 The connection state of each node is monitored and changes reported.